kirtirani1102/PalindromeCheckerApp/README.md

 # 🔤 Palindrome Checker Management System

-> A Java console application that serves as the entry point for a Palindrome Checker system.
+> A console-based Java application that validates whether a given string is a palindrome under different conditions, while strengthening core programming fundamentals and data structure concepts.

 ---